 Eleanor Abbott was recovering from polio when she decided to create a board game for similarly-afflicted youngsters forced to spend time in a cold, boring hospital.
 The fruits of her work came to life in 1949 as Candy Land.

 Instead of numbers, directions, or other confusing rules and regulations, Candy Land simplified gameplay by moving its little Gingerbread Man characters with colour-coded cards.
-Each space came in one of six colors - red, purple, yellow, blue, orange or green - and the deck of cards had small squares of the same colors.
+Each space came in one of six colours – red, purple, yellow, blue, orange or green – and the deck of cards had small squares of the same colours.